-Kid Quest is an all inclusive friendship group that is devoted to bringing unique experiences to children with special needs in Santa Cruz County.
-The goal of Kid Quest is identification, facilitation, integration, and ongoing support for children with special needs to fully participate in community programs and activities of their choosing.
+Kid Quest is an all-inclusive friendship group that is devoted to bringing unique experiences to children with special needs in Santa Cruz County.
+The goal of Kid Quest is identification, facilitation, integration, and ongoing support for children with special needs so they may fully participate in community programs and activities of their choosing.

-Throughout the day, Kid Quest staff will be encouraging the development of teamwork, social skills, and a sense of autonomy for each child.
+Throughout the day, Kid Quest staff encourage the development of teamwork, social skills, and a sense of autonomy for each child.

 The design of Kid Quest incorporates flexibility to meet the specific needs of each child and supports their strengths through an adaptive curriculum and a rich sensory diet.
 Kid Quest strives to provide all the necessary tools that a child may need in order to successfully and happily participate in each activity.

-Siblings and friends of children with special needs are very welcome to participate, but it is preferred that parents not attend with their child as it is the goal to promote independence.
+Siblings and friends of children with special needs are very welcome to participate, but it is preferred that parents allow their child to build independence by participating without the parent or guardian present.

 As of February 2007, the Kid Quest program has expanded to include a home-base; The Club Quest Social Center.
 The Club Quest Social Center is an accessible home that includes a large kitchen where cooking classes are provided, separate rooms for music, art and Aikido, and a room for facilitating the Quest Literacy Support Academy.
-The Social Center also has a huge lot that is becoming an interactive organic garden.
+The Social Center also has an interactive organic garden, chickens, and a rabbit.